LukeVilla/betterhelp/readme.md

 - `-n`/`--nocache`: Disables caching.
 This option can also be controlled with a #define.
 - `-r`/`--rebuildcache`: Rebuilds the description (.bhmans) cache
 - `-v`/`--verbose`: Adds extra logging
-- Positional argument (without a flag): Display help for the given command
+- Positional argument (without a flag): Display help for the given command by running it with the --help flag

 # Dependencies